 Photo Credit: Holiday Valley

 Once off the lift, the family friendly nature turns to the trails themselves.
-There is plenty of trails for everyone.
+There are plenty of trails for everyone no matter what your skiing ability.
 If you want to cruise, Holiday Valley's terrain is wide open.
-Looking to test your meddle in the trees, there are some sick glades.
+Looking to test your meddle in the trees?
+There are some sick glades.
 Want to get a little sendy?
 That's why they have one of the steepest trails in the East, appropriately named, The Wall.
-It literally has everything for you and your family to enjoy.
+Holiday Valley literally has everything for you and your family to enjoy.

 Photo Credit: Holiday Valley